Gunnvant/case_study_ideas/README.md

         - Be able to work with data spread across different files
         - Be able to extract features out of data by taking into account the context of problem
         - Use SVM classifier and do hyperparameter tuning

-- **Learning Outcomes**

-        - Learner should be able to aggregate data spread across different sources to come up with potentially useful proxies for dependent and independent variables
-        - Learner should be able to spot outliers and do common sanity checks
-        - Learner should be able to use appropriate metrics to finalize a model
-        - Learner should be able to design a good strategy to communicate model output to stake-holders

 ## List of datasets and ideas (wip)
 - https://www.kaggle.com/serhanayberkkl/marketing-analysis/data